From static to adaptive: immune memory-based jailbreak detection for large language models: Analysis

 \section{Analysis}

-In this section, we analyze the experimental results and demonstrate that the proposed MAAG effectively enables adaptive jailbreak attack detection.
-Additionally, ablation studies, efficiency experiments, and case studies are conducted and analyzed.
+In this section, we analyze the experimental results and demonstrate that the proposed adaptive detection framework effectively enables jailbreak attack detection.
+Additionally, ablation studies, efficiency experiments, and case studies are conducted, which are discussed in the following sections.